Washington Survey Guide

 Request written quotes from at least three licensed Washington Professional Land Surveyors.
 Give each firm your parcel number, the approximate size and location of the property, the type of survey you need, and any specific deadline.
 Ask each firm whether they have prior monument data for your immediate area and whether prior survey records exist for your parcel or adjacent properties.

-Verify each firm's PLS license is active at dol.wa.gov before signing a contract.
+Use the directory as a starting point, then confirm the responsible surveyor's current license before hiring.
 Washington RCW 18.43 reserves land survey certification to licensed PLS holders only.
 Unlicensed survey work has no legal standing.

 Find a Licensed Surveyor in Spokane County